-Recently, in Ref. \cite{Barriga:2023jam}, analytical solutions of the $SU(2)-$NLSM coupled to $\omega$-mesons were constructed (see also Ref. \cite{Barriga:2022izc}).
-These solutions represent ordered arrays of baryonic tubes and layers with non-trivial topological charge, where the presence of $\omega$-mesons reduces the repulsive energy between baryons and leads to a kind of nuclear linguine phase in a finite volume.
-These solutions were constructed using techniques previously developed in the context of the Skyrme model \cite{crystal1}-\cite{Canfora:2023zmt}.
+Recently, in Ref. \cite{Barriga:2023jam}, analytical solutions of the $SU(2)$ NLSM coupled to $\omega$-mesons were constructed (see also Ref. \cite{Barriga:2022izc}).
+These solutions represent ordered arrays of baryonic tubes and layers with non-trivial topological charge, where the presence of $\omega$-mesons reduces the repulsive energy between baryons and leads to a kind of \textit{nuclear linguine phase} in a finite volume.
+These solutions were constructed using techniques previously developed in the context of the Skyrme model \cite{crystal1, Canfora:2023zmt}.

 Usually, effective field theories are studied in the two-flavor case—that is, when the internal global symmetry group is $SU(2)$—in order to simplify the set of coupled non-linear differential equations.
-Indeed, in the general case, i.e., when the internal symmetry group is $SU(N)$, the system involves $(N^{2}-1)$ coupled partial differential equations, which makes it very difficult to extract relevant information from configurations with $N$ greater than two.
-In this context, a useful strategy is to use the maximal embedding Ansatz of $SU(2)$ into $SU(N)$.
-It was introduced in Refs. \cite{Bertini:2005rc}, \cite{Cacciatori:2012qi}, and it has the advantage of being able to reduce the degrees of freedom of the matter field, allowing us to explore exactly what the role that the flavor number plays in the observables of the model.
-For instance, this formalism has recently been used to study phase transitions between nuclear pasta states in the context of the Skyrme model \cite{SU(N)1}-\cite{CacciatoriScotti}.
+Indeed, extending the internal symmetry group to the general $SU(N)$ case yields a highly complex system of $(N^{2}-1)$ coupled partial differential equations.
+This complexity typically renders the extraction of analytical information for configurations with $N > 2$ almost impossible, in contrast to the $SU(2)$ case where certain exact solutions can be found.
+In this context, a highly effective strategy is to employ the maximal embedding Ansatz of $SU(2)$ into $SU(N)$ \cite{Bertini:2005rc, Cacciatori:2012qi}.
+This powerful technique drastically reduces the matter field degrees of freedom, allowing us to circumvent the non-linear intricacies and explore exactly what role the flavor number plays in the observables of the model.
+For instance, this formalism has recently been used to study phase transitions between nuclear pasta states in the context of the Skyrme model \cite{SU(N)1, CacciatoriScotti}.

-Now, solutions from the effective chiral theories mentioned above can also be promoted to self-gravitating configurations by coupling the corresponding matter fields to general relativity.
-Indeed, relevant exact solutions in these models describing black holes, gravitating solitons, and extended objects have been constructed \cite{CanforaMaeda}-\cite{Canfora:2025roy}.
+Solutions from the effective chiral theories mentioned above can also be promoted to self-gravitating configurations by coupling the corresponding matter fields to general relativity.
+Indeed, relevant exact solutions in these models describing black holes, gravitating solitons, and extended objects have been successfully constructed \cite{CanforaMaeda, Canfora:2025roy}.